fikriazh/fikri/content/blog/deploy lume on github.md

 ```

 One thing to be very careful when working with Actions is that the `yaml` file is available publicly.
 This means any password is displayed in plain text to the entire world.
 Luckily GitHub offers [Secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) that can be used to hide such details from the public.
 E.g. I put the FTP Username, URL, Port and Password in a GitHub Secret.
 Then they can be accessed via the `secrets` property.

----

-That is it.
-The setup was quite fast and took maybe 30 minutes after I figured out the details (e.g. how I can select specific commits via tags and what external Actions I can depend on).
-You can find the full `yaml` on my [GitHub repository](https://github.com/tobiasschmidt89/tobiasschmidt.me/blob/main/.github/workflows/deploy-site.yml).
-I hope this inspires you to start automating your work on GitHub.

-_I am looking forward to implementing more Actions.
-I want to implement a POSSE system that automatically syndicates my posts to social platforms like Twitter and LinkedIn.
-What kind of GitHub Actions do you use for static site generators?
-[Let me know](mailto:{{ author.email }})._